Dmitri-Sintsov/django-jinja-knockout/INSTALLATION.rst

     });

 where AJAX response will be treated as the list of `viewmodels`_ and will be automatically routed by `app.js`_ to appropriate viewmodel handler.
-Django exceptions and AJAX errors also are handled gracefully, displayed in ``BootstrapDialog`` window by default.
+Django exceptions and AJAX errors are handled gracefully, displayed in ``BootstrapDialog`` window by default.

 .. highlight:: python